 Interested in learning more ?
 Please get in touch with us!

-Grassroot Soccer has three Flagships: GRS South Africa, GRS Zambia, and GRS Zimbabwe.
-All of these Flagships are locally registered organizations operating in their respective countries, each with a local board of directors and local stewardship.
-Flagships are the heart of GRS, delivering impact directly in communities where we have been invested for over a decade.
-GRS will continue to develop, research and test innovative products, interventions and programs in our Flagship sites to address the most pressing adolescent health issues.
+Grassroot Soccer has three Affiliates: GRS South Africa, GRS Zambia, and GRS Zimbabwe.
+All of these Affiliates are locally registered organizations operating in their respective countries, each with a local board of directors and local stewardship.
+Affiliates are the heart of GRS, delivering impact directly in communities where we have been invested for over a decade.
+GRS will continue to develop, research and test innovative products, interventions, and programs in our Affiliate sites to address the most pressing adolescent health issues.

-Grassroot Soccer South Africa (GRS South Africa) is an independent, locally registered non-profit organization with a South African Board of Directors.
-Grassroot Soccer first began programs in South Africa in 2006, and has steadily built… Read More
+Grassroot Soccer South Africa (GRS South Africa) is an independent, locally registered non-profit organisation with a South African Board of Directors.
+Grassroot Soccer first began programmes in South Africa in 2006, and has steadily built… Read More

-Grassroot Soccer established a flagship site in Lusaka, Zambia in 2005.
+Grassroot Soccer established an affiliate site in Lusaka, Zambia in 2005.
 Grassroot Soccer Zambia (GRS Zambia) is registered as a Zambian local non-profit organization, with a local Board of Directors.
-Our flagship operations in Zambia… Read More
+Our operations in Zambia are… Read More

 Zimbabwe is where the idea of Grassroot Soccer was born and the country where we have our longest presence.
 Grassroot Soccer first began piloting our original curriculum in Zimbabwe in 2003, and shortly thereafter established… Read More